Symmetry is a fundamental organising principle in mathematics and human endeavour. This project aims to advance our knowledge of zero-dimensional…

 Cutting edge research requires access to enabling facilities and resources.
 The University of Newcastle’s leading research infrastructure is a critical component in our pursuit of excellence in research, and is reflective of our broad range of research strengths.

 Our computer labs, libraries and the student hubs offer a mix of computers and printing facilities for student use.
 As a graduate researcher you will have access to a range of exclusive facilities.

 There is also a lot happening online.
-UONline is your gateway to a massive collection of resources to help you along the way, including content specifically designed for graduate researchers.
+Academic Learning Support holds a massive collection of resources to help you along the way, including content specifically designed for graduate researchers.